 Make sure that you include images with your content and that they are both high-quality and relevant to the text on the page.

+Also, make sure that you don’t pack everything into huge, intimidating blocks of text.

 Create subheadings; so that people can skim through the content.
 Break your text into several different paragraphs; with a general rule of no more than 100 words per paragraph.